cudmore/protocols/worley-shuler-prairie.md

 ## 2) Running Prairie Canvas

  - Open PrairieCanvas.ipf (desktop shortcut).
-Should open in Igor Pro 7
+Should open in Igor Pro 7.
+The original file is in 'F:\cudmore\apps\bJHU\PrairieCanvas.ipf'.
  - Click on empty command window to activate menus
  - Select menu 'Canvas - Load User' and select 'cudmore_prairie.txt' file.
  - Ensure you can read Prairie View motor position with 'Read Position'.
 When this is working, the motor position will be filled in and the button will be green.
 Do not proceed until this works.
 If it fails, go to Prairie View and move the objective lef or right (with arrow buttons) and then try to 'Read Position' from the Prairie Canvas again.